ejhalpin/liri-node-app/README.md

 ### What each command does

-`concert this <band/artist>` performs a GET request using _axios_ to the **Bands In Town** API search endpoint.
+`concert-this <band/artist>` performs a GET request using _axios_ to the **Bands In Town** API search endpoint.
 The result will contain upcoming events for the artist/band and the detailed response object will have

 - the artist name
 - the venue name